cybergu0ck/notes/engineering/software/fundamentals/design-patterns/behavioural/command.md

 ### Applicability

-1. decoupling invokers and receivers : loose coupling
+1. Encapsulating method call inside an object.
+1. Undo redo functionality.
+1. Emulate the concept of closure (callback) in langauges that don't support it.
-1. queuing or logging requests: need to queue commands for later execution, such as a task scheduler.
+1. Queuing or logging requests: need to queue commands for later execution, such as a task scheduler.
-1. undo redo functionality
-1. parameterizing objects with operations : need to be able to dynamically select or switch between different operations at runtime, the Command pattern allows you to treat operations as objects.
+1. Parameterizing objects with operations : need to be able to dynamically select or switch between different operations at runtime, the command pattern allows operations to be treated as objects.

 <br>

 ### Advantages

-1. facilitates a way to emulate closures (callbacks) in programming langauges that don't support real closures.
+1. Loose [coupling](../../object-oriented-programming/principles.md#coupling) between invokers and receivers.

 <br>

 ### Disadvantages

-1. decrease readability and debuggability due to complexity.
+1. Decreased readability and debuggability due to complexity.

 <br>